Where am I & Who's in Charge?

 are waiting to get a puppy, we have pre-trained dogs for you to practice on,

 and learn from.
 If you are a beginner it is a

 good idea for you to learn as much as possible for your new pup's well-being.

-My experiences have made me PASSIONATE about putting the hard work in proactively to PREVENT problems
+My experiences have made me PASSIONATE about putting in hard work proactively to PREVENT problems

-A Puppy License allows a youngster away with otherwise rude behaviour (see below), like we would forgive a young child.
-This license normally expires at about 16 weeks, meaning at this age the young dog should have a good understanding of how to behave like a good citizen (that's your job!)
+A Puppy License allows a youngster to get away with otherwise rude behaviour (see below), like we would forgive a young child.
+This license normally expires around 16 weeks, meaning at this age the young dog should have a good understanding of how to behave like a good citizen (that's your job!)

 Adult dogs consider it rude for other adults to stand over their back, or place uninvited paws on them